springzfx/cgproxy/readme.md

 ## Introduction

-cgproxy will **transparent** proxy anything running in specific cgroup.
-It resembles with *proxychains* and *tsock*, but without their disadvantages.
+cgproxy will transparent proxy anything running in specific cgroup.
+It resembles with *proxychains* and *tsock*, but without their disadvantages, and more powerfull.

+It aslo supports global transparent proxy.
+See [Global transparent proxy](#global-transparent-proxy)

 <!--ts-->